basarbatucan/NP-NN/README.md

 With the augmentation size, user can define a lower limit and any dataset that has less number of samples from the target will be augmented.

 # Model Parameters
-Existing model parameters are selected for banana data set under ./data/.
-For other datasets, model parameters should be tuned.
+Existing hyper-parameter spaces are created for banana data set under ./data/.
+Note that they are not optimized.
+For performance increase, you can include additional parameters.
-It is important to note that this code does not contain hyper-parameter tuning.
+It is also important to note that in [1], hyper-parameter D is defined is multiplication of a constant with the dimension number of the dataset, whereas in this implementation, defined D is not multiplied by any value and directly used in Random Fourier Features generation [2].

 # Evaluating and Using the results
 Running the model will generate 4 different graphs.